Furzey Gardens

 Furzey Gardens also has a few other great attractions within the grounds, notably the thatched gallery and 16th century cottage.

-The 16th century cottage, dating back to 1560, has been lovingly restored and includes a period vegetable garden.
+The 16th-century cottage, dating back to 1560, has been lovingly restored and includes a period vegetable garden.
 The combination provides a great insight into life several centuries ago for local Foresters.

 Across from the cottage is the Thatching Experience, showing how thatched roofs are done.
 Occasional demonstrations of this old and very skilled trade are given by a local thatcher, contact Furzey Gardens for details on how often these will be.

-Despite it’s seemingly small size, there’s certainly a lot to see at Furzey Gardens.
-Allow a few hours to enjoy it fully, take in a cuppa and a bite to eat.
+Despite its seemingly small size, there’s certainly a lot to see at Furzey Gardens.
+Allow a few hours to enjoy it fully, and take in a cuppa and a bite to eat.
 Even if you’re not particularly green-fingered, it’s a very pleasant and tranquil place to see, well worth a visit.

 On exiting you’ll find yourself right in the rural New Forest, where a nice walk or a quiet pub isn’t too far away.